afdaniele/compose/public_html/data/showdown/documents/v0.9/index.md

 # **\\compose\\**  -  A lightweight web-based CMS

-**\\compose\\** is a CMS (Content Management System) platform written in PHP that provides functionalities for fast-developing web applications on Linux servers.
+**\\compose\\** is a CMS (Content Management System) platform written in PHP that provides functionalities for the fast development of web applications on Linux servers.

 ## Table of Contents